Shubham-Sahay/GANArtist/README.md

 # GANArtist
-Collection of required to generate digital art
+Collection of required codes to generate digital art